brighthr/QA-Automation/README.md

 If the registration email doesn't arrive use the following details instead Login leu7edsq@getnada.com Password A1234567890-

-Step 2: Using the Playwright framework, you need to log in to the created account and write automated tests for the following scenarios:
+Step 2: Using the Playwright or Cypress framework, you need to log in to the created account and write automated tests for the following scenarios:

     1. Navigate to the employee tab on the left-hand side of the panel and add an employee by filling in all the fields, including optional ones.